unic0rn9k/slas/README.md

 ### What is a COW?
 The copy-on-write functionality is inspired by [std::borrow::cow](https://doc.rust-lang.org/std/borrow/enum.Cow.html).
-The idea is simply that its easier to figure out when its most performant to copy vs referencing at runtime.
+The idea is simply that allocations (and time) can be saved, by figuring out when to copy at runtime instead of at compiletime.
+This can be memory ineficient at times, but I'm planing on making ways around this in the future.

 #### In code...
 ```rust